©

 🌿 a wild setting between sky, land and sea

-The Campomor-Senetosa site is an area of more than 2,400 hectares and is owned by the Conservatoire du littoral.
+The Campomor-Senetosa site covers more than 2,400 hectares and is owned by the Conservatoire du Littoral.
 It stretches from the pointe de Campomoro to the pointe de Senetosa.

 Here, nature is deserved… and protected.